“How Close are You to Achieving Wellness?”

 I have not experienced a major stressful event in the last year

-I live within a budget
+I live within that budget

 I am happy with my current level of savings